Robinhood’s Fees

 Hidden Fees at Robinhood

-Robinhood's hidden fees are related to trading, its Spending account, and account management actions.
+Robinhood’s hidden fees are tied to trading, its Spending account, and account management.

 Robinhood Regulatory Fees

-Regulatory fees do not originate from Robinhood, but the broker does pass them along to investors.
-The fee from the Securities and Exchange Commission (SEC) is $8 per $1,000,000 of principal for all sell orders.
-Notably, however, Robinhood does not pass the fee along when sale orders are less than $500.
+These fees don’t come from Robinhood, but the broker does pass them on.
+The SEC fee is $8 per $1,000,000 of principal for all sell orders, but Robinhood does not pass it along if the sale is under $500.

 For example, Robinhood